-The receivable due from the government at June 30, 2019 and 2018 was to \$1,009,638 and \$2,063,533, respectively, and is reported in the accompanying statements of net position and balance sheets as a contract receivable.
-The final payment of \$1,009,638 was received in August 2019, and thus has been classified as a current receivable in the statement of net position.
+The receivable due from the government at June 30, 2020 and 2019 was \$0 and \$1,009,638, respectively, and is reported in the accompanying statements of net position and balance sheets as a contract receivable.

 In 2007, the District also entered into an agreement with the Albuquerque Metropolitan Arroyo Flood Control Authority ("AMAFCA") and the County of Bernalillo ("County"), whereby AMAFCA and the County each provided \$1 million of the above project cost.
 The agreement states at such time as the District is reimbursed by the government for the federal share of the project cost, AMAFCA and the County will receive a pro rata share of the reimbursement.
-As of June 30, 2019, and 2018, a combined payable to AMAFCA and the County in the amount of \$312,353 and \$638,428, respectively, is included in the accompanying statements of net position and balance sheets as accrued payable to local governments.
-It represents AMAFCA and the County's share of the contract receivable from the government described above.
+As of June 30, 2019, a combined payable to AMAFCA and the County in the amount of \$312,353, is included in the accompanying statements of net position and balance sheets as accrued payable to local governments and was paid in full in FY 2020.
+Additionally, upon receiving payment in full from USACE in FY 2020, both AMAFCA and Bernalillo County agreed to allow MRGCD to hold due to each entity for a combined amount totaling \$484,391 for use in future levee projects.
+This included in the accompanying statements of net position and balance sheets in the year ended June 30, 2020 as accrued payable to local governments and is being held in the special revenue fund.